ByteAlvin/ByteAlvin/README.md

 - Hi!
 I am a Master's student at the University of Chinese Academy of Sciences, majoring in CS.
-- Interested in ML & RS.
+- Interested in artificial intelligence & remote sensing.
 - Please visit [my homepage](https://bytealvin.github.io) for my publications and more.